AVM Computersysteme Vertriebs GmbH (subsequently "we") is responsible for the web presence at avm.de and on the AVM

 Please note: whenever you delete your cookies, the opt-out cookie will be deleted as well, so you may have to enable it again.

-Our our web and online presence we also offer the possibility of registering for our newsletter; advertising tools and social media plug-ins are used as well.
+On our online presence we also offer the possibility of registering for our newsletter.
+The data provided during your registration (e.g. first name, surname, email); will be processed and, in addition, advertising tools and social media plugins are used.
 Specifically:

 1. Newsletter Registration and Competitions

-If you would like to take advantage of the newsletter or take part in competitions, we need you to confirm your valid email address.
-In order to check whether you are the owner of the given email address, or that the address's owner consents to receiving the newsletter or taking part in competitions, after the first registration step we will send an automated email to the given email address ("double opt-in").
-Only after confirmation of the newsletter registration or participation in the competition via a confirmation link in the email will we include the given email address in our mailing list.
-We do not collect any data other than the email address and the information that the registration has been confirmed.
+If you would like to subscribe to the newsletter or take part in competitions, we need you to provide a valid email address.
+In order to check whether you are the owner of the email address provided, or that the email address's owner consents to receiving the newsletter and/or taking part in competitions, after the first registration step we will send an automated email to the email address provided ("double opt-in").
+Only after confirmation of registration via a link in the confirmation email will we include the given email address in our mailing list.
+We do not collect any data beyond the email address and the information provided to confirm the registration.

 Your data are processed exclusively for the purpose of mailing the newsletter you requested.
 The legal basis for this processing is Article 6(1b) of the GDPR.
 You can unsubscribe from the newsletter at any time; in addition, the remarks on the right of revocation in (III.4) apply.